The Marriage (Bailiwick of Guernsey) Law, 2020 came in on 1 March 2021

 Once the marriage has taken place the celebrant sends confirmation that the marriage has taken place to the Registrar General.
 A certified copy of your marriage certificate will be posted to you at the address given on your notice of marriage.
 If you move prior to getting married you will need to let the Registrar know your news address by emailing wedding@guernseyroyalcourt.gg there is no additional fee for this.

-The certified copy of your marriage certificate will usually be sent within 4 working days.
+The certified copy of your marriage certificate will usually be sent within 4 working days of registration of the marriage.
 The fee is included in the payment that is taken when you give notice of marriage.

 Certificate of No Impediment